eduNEXT/xblock-filesmanager/README.rst

     make install
     make dev.run

-Once the process is done, you can interact with the Images Gallery XBlock in the Workbench by navigating to http://localhost:8000
+Once the process is done, you can interact with the Files Manager XBlock in the Workbench by navigating to http://localhost:8000

 For details regarding how to deploy this or any other XBlock in the Open edX